What is menopause?

 You may stop having periods early (before age 40).
 If so, your doctor can do a blood test to see if you’re going through menopause.
 If you’re not, the doctor will look for another cause for your missed periods.

 Menopause is a gradual process that can take several years.
 You haven’t fully reached menopause until you haven’t had a period for 12 months.
 (During this time, keep using birth control if you don’t want to become pregnant.)

 People who have both ovaries removed during surgery will go through “surgical menopause” at the time of their surgery.
 If the uterus is taken out but the ovaries are not, a person will stop having periods, but they will not go through surgical menopause.

 What causes menopause?

-Menopause is what happens when your ovaries stop producing the hormones that control menstruation.
+Menopause is a natural process of aging.
+It occurs as your ovaries stop producing the hormones that control menstruation.
 These hormones are estrogen and progesterone.
 Without these hormones, your body will no longer release an egg each month.